atomx/atomx-api-python/README.rst

     publisher = s['publisher'][0]  # get the first publisher..
     publisher.reload()  # .. and load all the data
-    print(publisher)  # now all publisher data is there
+    print(publisher)  # now all publisher data is there publisher.history()  # gets all changes made to this publisher

     # reporting example